 This Offering Memorandum contains forward looking statements within the meaning of Section 27A of the Securities Act.
 Specifically, forward looking statements, together with related qualifying language and assumptions, are found in the material (including the tables) under the headings "Risk Factors" and "Prepayment and Yield Considerations" and in the appendices.
 Forward looking statements are also found in other places throughout this Offering Memorandum, and may be identified by, among other things, accompanying language such as "expects," "intends," "anticipates," "estimates" or analogous expressions, or by qualifying language or assumptions.
 These statements involve known and unknown risks, uncertainties and other important factors that could cause the actual results or performance to differ materially from that described in or implied by the forward looking statements.
 These risks, uncertainties and other factors include, among others, general economic and business conditions, competition, changes in political, social and economic conditions, regulatory initiatives and compliance with governmental regulations, customer preference and various other matters, many of which are beyond Fannie Mae's control.
 These forward looking statements speak only as of the date of this Offering Memorandum.
-Fannie Mae expressly disclaims any obligation or undertaking to disseminate any updates or revisions to any forward looking statements, conditions or circumstances on which any forward looking statement is based.
+Fannie Mae expressly disclaims any obligation or undertaking to disseminate any updates or revisions to any forward looking statements to reflect changes in Fannie Mae's expectations with regard to those statements or any change in events, conditions or circumstances on which any forward looking statement is based.